holymark/node-admanager-analytics/README.md

 #  Ad Manager Report Tool

-A lightweight analytics tool for tracking Google Ad Manager and AdSense earnings using OAuth login.
+A lightweight analytics tool for tracking Google Ad Manager earnings using OAuth login.
 Users can authenticate, input their Ad Manager network code, and fetch weekly reports on impressions and clicks.

 ---